ctsrc/persistence/README.md

 ## Learn more and get started

-[Read the docs for this library](https://docs.rs/persistence/) to learn more about what it is for and how you use it.
+[Read the docs for this library](https://docs.rs/persistence/) to learn more about what this library is for and how you use it.

 ## Star me on GitHub